integr8ly/integreatly-operator/test-cases/tests/upgrade/n01b-mesure-downtime-during-openshift-upgrade.md

 ---
+products:
+  - name: rhoam
     environments:
       - external
+    targets:
+      - 0.0.2
 estimate: 2h
 tags:
   - manual-selection
 ---

-# N01 - Mesure downtime during OpenShift upgrade
+# N01b - Measure downtime during OpenShift upgrade

 ## Description

-Mesure the downtime of the RHMI components during the OpenShift upgrade (not to be confused with the RHMI upgrade) to ensure OpenShift can be safely upgraded.
+Mesure the downtime of the RHOAM components during the OpenShift upgrade (not to be confused with the RHOAM upgrade) to ensure OpenShift can be safely upgraded.

 ## Prerequisites